 POSTDOCTORAL POSITION IN STREAM ECOLOGY AT THE UNIVERSITY OF OKLAHOMA

-Desired qualifications: Previous experience working with stream benthic macroinvertebrates and/or stable isotopes.
-Track record of quality publications in scientific journals, as appropriate for the career stage of the applicant.
-Interest in using stable isotope methods and gaining hands-on experience in a stable isotope lab.
+Desired qualifications: Track record of quality publications in scientific journals, as appropriate for the career stage of the applicant.
+Experience with stable isotopes or metabarcoding.
 Previous experience mentoring students.

-To apply: Send a CV, letter of interest with potential start dates, and contact information for 3 professional references to firstname.lastname@example.org.
+To apply: Send a CV, letter of interest with potential start dates (a starting date during Summer 2019 is desired), and contact information for 3 professional references to firstname.lastname@example.org.
 Additionally, up to 3 representative publications may be sent as separate pdf files at the discretion of the applicant.
-Review of applications will begin November 1, 2018, applications submitted afterwards will be reviewed until the position is filled.
+Review of applications will begin April 1, 2019, applications submitted afterwards will be reviewed until the position is filled.
 Candidates from groups underrepresented in STEM are encouraged to apply.